St. Cloud Man Wins Dream Getaway 38

 Congratulations to Mike Verkinnes of St. Cloud— the winner of Dream Getaway #38!
 We called Mike this morning to let him know that he had won the trip of a lifetime.

 Now it’s up to Mike to decide where he wants to go (he's thinking somewhere warm, but he's not exactly sure where yet).
-Be sure to download the new 1390 Granite City Sports mobile app for free in the App Store or Google Play for more contest like this one!
-Make sure to opt in for 'contest alerts
+Be sure to download the new Mix 94.9 mobile app for free in the App Store or Google Play for more contest like this one!
+Make sure to opt in for 'contest alerts'.

 You decide WHERE you’re going; you decide WHO’S going with you; you decide WHEN you’re going.
 I wouldn’t start packing yet, but I would look to make sure I know where my suitcases are.
 Bursch Travel in Waite Park will help you plan all the details — then they’ll send us the bill.